arminbiere/cadical/README.md

   - ./build/cadical

-The default build process requires GNU make but simply issuing

-  - mkdir -p build; cd src; g++ -O3 -DNDEBUG -o ../build/cadical \*.cpp

-gives you a stand alone binary.
-Using the generated 'makefile' with GNU make compiles separate object files, which can be cached, and also can be parallelized.
+The build process requires GNU make.
+Using the generated 'makefile' with GNU make compiles separate object files, which can be cached (for instance with 'ccache').
+The 'makefile' uses parallel compilation by default ('-j').

 The header file of the library is in 'src/cadical.hpp'.